 Latest Berry Island Blogs :

-- Disclosure: This post may contain affiliate links, meaning IC Caribbean gets a commission if you decide to make a purchase, at no additional cost to you.
-Do you like Caribbean food?
-If so, check …Read More »
+- This post may contain affiliate links, meaning IC Caribbean gets a commission if you decide to make a purchase, at no additional cost to you Are you taking a tour…Read More »

 WELCOME TO THE

 The Berry Islands are a chain of islands and a district of the Bahamas, covering about thirty square miles (78 km2) of the northwestern part of the Out Islands.

 The Berry Islands consist of about thirty islands and over one hundred small islands or cays, often referred to as “The Fish Bowl of the Bahamas.”
 They have a population of 807 (2010 census) most of whom are on Great Harbour Cay.
 The islands were settled in 1836 by Governor William Colebrooke with a group of freed slaves.